mastodon/documentation/Contributing-to-Mastodon/Translating.md

 Please note that `health` would simply check the existence of the language key.
 It does not check if they are different from the default (English).
-Also the command `add-missing` only copy the English translation for your lanuage.
+Also the command `add-missing` only copy the English translation for your language.

 In short, running `add-missing` can help you pass the `health` test, but you'd still need to check your yml and translate the "added" strings.